 Traveling further east to reach my afternoon plans, either I’d had to drive all the way through Clarksville or cut it via back roads to save a couple of miles and see a bit more from the forest than by keeping on paved highways.
 After the enormous success I had driving on Colorado’s back roads last year, I opted for the second version.

 Things went smoothly, and soon I parked close to the Haw Creek Falls Recreation Area.
 I couldn’t drive all the way in because the entrance was flooded.
 Not a big deal, just a short hike.
 From the site I went on one trail just to see how it looks around,

 and then returned to the falls.
 The water was warm and clear, so for a second, I just enjoyed the sun, water, and the scenery in general.

-Everything was great until a disaster occurred: I had my camera mounted on a tripod when suddenly the screw of the clamp that holds a camera on tripod’s head broke.
+Everything was great until a disaster occurred: I had my camera mounted on a tripod when suddenly the screw of the clamp that holds a camera on the tripod’s head broke.
 I wasn’t even touching it when it just snapped and released the camera into the water.
-I mean… One would think, “a metal tripod head, it will be with me until the end of the days,” right?
+I mean… One would think, “A metal tripod head, it will be with me until the end of days,” right?
 Unfortunately, not.
-An injury occurred yesterday, and another large-scaled misery today.
+An injury occurred yesterday, and another large-scale misery today.
 Seriously, when it rains, it pours.
 Although the day was still sunny, my mind was bleak.

 I skipped some more waterfalls and just drove to the Pedestal Rock Scenic Area.